glodas/jonas-docs/blog/2019-09-20-isimintinos-citatos.md

 Why products suck?
 There's no clear audience for the product, it doesn't solve a problem, it lacks differentiation, or its simply inferior to the mass supply of similar products available online (probably at cheaper prices).
 Sam Owens

+"Most of the time you don't need more information, you need more courage."
+James Clear